 Upon finishing high school, David, or Dave as he preferred to be called, furthered his education by attending classes at Community College Of Allegheny County ( CCAC ).
 It wasn't long before he obtained an Associate's degree in Art.
 Still wanting to achieve more, Dave enrolled at California University of Pennsylvania to pursue a career as an industrial arts instructor.
 In 1974, Dave graduated from the university with a Bachelor Of Science in Education degree.
 Unfortunately, the weeks that followed would reveal that there were very few full time teaching positions available to him.
 Despite the discouraging news, Dave was able to find work as a substitute teacher.
-However, even the part time jobs would start to disappear after awhile.
-Dave soon found himself having second thoughts about the career path that he was on.
+However, even the part time teaching jobs would soon start to disappear.
+Dave eventually found himself having second thoughts about the career path that he was on.
 He opted to return to CCAC for a few years to work toward earning a Bachelor Of Science in Business Administration degree.
 Once he reached his goal, Dave established Acme Lawn Service and used the lawn care business to support himself.
 He was also hired as a seasonal employee for UPS during the holiday season when additional personnel were needed.
 Once the holiday rush was over, Dave found another temporary job as a census taker.
 At the same time, the young man continued to better himself by enrolling in numerous classes in the construction field.
 He trained in carpentry, masonry, ceramic tile installation and telephone repair.
 He even signed up for a meat cutting class.
 It did not take long before Dave had acquired a total of eighteen certificates in various areas of home repair.
 Despite all of this education, a full time job continued to elude him.
 It wasn't until 1987 that Dave's luck would finally change.
 On a day that seemed like any other, the young man received a phone call from the Federal Bureau of Investigation regarding a resume that he had mailed to them.
 Dave's spirits lifted when the individual on the other end of the telephone informed him that he had been selected to fill a position as a office clerk.
 Knowing that he could not pass up the opportunity, Dave soon found himself moving to Washington DC for the job.
 Unfortunately, the excitement surrounding the new job would not last long.
 In less than a year, Dave realized the a clerk's salary was not nearly enough to cover the high cost of living in the metropolitan area.
 Rather than see himself in bankruptcy, Dave made the difficult decision to resign from the job and head back to Western Pennsylvania and the lawn care business.

 The Old GMC Pick-Up